EmbySupport/Emby.Docs/Backup.md

 * /ProgramData/data/displaypreferences.db/ProgramData/data/userdata_v2.db (if present)
 * /ProgramData/data/users.db

-Additionally, backup the library database file, but put it into a separate place from the others.
-This file will not be copied into your new Emby Server installation, but we will migrate your user data, such as watched data, favorites, etc.
-/ProgramData/data/library.db
-This will backup saved configurations, installed plugins, collections you've created, playlists, display preferences and the user database.

 **Note**:  Unless you use a custom Metadata path you will want to backup your /ProgramData/metadata folder to preserve your People images.
 The only two folder in metadata you don't need are library and views.

 ### Install Emby Server on the new machine